5 stars

 How to Get a Work Permit in Canada?

 Foreign workers seeking employment in Canada will need to obtain a work permit.
 There are two types of work permits available in Canada: restricted work permits and open work permits.
-While some jobs are exempt from work permits, most jobs will require one.
+The work permit application process involves specific steps, including submitting required documents and meeting eligibility criteria.
+While some jobs are exempt from work permits, most jobs will require one to be able to work in Canada.

 Restricted Work Permits